anonymous98765432/AAAI22/README.md

 # AAAI_22_Code
-This is the code base of the AAAI 2022
+This is the code base of the AAAI 2022 submission.